 - Two non-monotone per component: class not pwo. - One non-monotone but finitely many simples: class is pwo. - To-do: one non-monotone but infinitely many simples (some antichains known).

 Can we decide whether a permutation class given by a finite basis is pwo?

-- We're closer to answering this, but still some way off. - Try doing this for your favourite combinatorial structure.
+• We're closer to answering this, but still some way off.

 Thanks!